Scott Rolle: Army Reserve

 Rolle joined the United States Army Reserve in September 2001, receiving a direct commission in the Judge Advocate General's Corps.
 In 2006, Rolle was defense counsel in the court-martial of Sergeant Michael Smith, a dog handler at Abu Ghraib prison, and is credited for the light sentence Smith received based on his arguments to the military jury at sentencing.
 In January 2008, he was called to active duty and mobilized for a thirteen-month tour at Fort Meade, Maryland, and was responsible for most cases arising from the Walter Reed Army Medical Center in Washington, DC.
 Rolle spent time in Iraq on a special TDY mission in late 2008.
 Rolle was again called to active duty in late 2009 early 2010 to act as Operations Officer for the H1N1 Regional Joint Task Force Alpha.
 He was assigned to the 200th Military Police Command during this tour.
 He was promoted to lieutenant colonel in 2016.
 During his active duty tours, Rolle tried 3 full panel courts-martial, representing soldiers charged with numerous offenses.
 He obtained acquittals on all 3 courts-martial.
+From October 2018 to May 2019, LTC Rolle was mobilized and deployed to Afghanistan as the Chief Investigator for Human Rights Violations in support of the NATO mission.
+He served there with the USFOR-A.

 LTC Rolle's military awards include a Joint Commendation Medal with Combat "C" device, the NATO non-article 5 medal, the Afghanistan Campaign Medal with bronze star device, the Meritorious Service Medal, Army Commendation Medal with four Oak Leaf Clusters, the Global War on Terror Service Medal, the Army Achievement Medal, the National Defense Service Medal, the Army Reserve Component Achievement Medal with Oak Leaf Cluster, the Armed Forces Reserve Medal with "M" device and hourglass device, and the Army Service Ribbon.